-But now I was curious: What would happen if, as instructed, I adopted a new routine based on keeping my hair moisture-drenched around the clock, by using a trio of products designed to do exactly that: Nexxus Therappe Shampoo, Humectress Conditioner, and Encapsulate Serum, all of which include a caviar-and-protein complex, and lock in moisture for 24 hours.
+But now I was curious: What would happen if, as instructed, I adopted a new routine based on keeping my hair moisture-drenched around the clock, by using products designed to do exactly that: Nexxus Therappe Shampoo, Humectress Conditioner, and Encapsulate Serum, all of which include a caviar-and-protein complex, and lock in moisture for 24 hours.
 This sounded intriguing enough (and the products smelled lovely!), so I decided to accept the challenge.
 I made my hair routine all about hydration for 168 hours straight—and here’s what transpired as a result.

 Days 1 to 3

 I have to start by acknowledging that two parts of this assignment made me nervous.
 One: making time to wash my hair.
 One perk to having dry hair is that a decent blowout can last me five days, weather permitting, and that I can always skip a shampoo when feeling lazy because my hair rarely gets greasy.
 In order to test the shampoo and conditioner, I figured I should wash at least three times.

 Two: taking selfies.
 So not my thing (despite being a beauty writer, I have to force myself to occasionally feature my face on Instagram amid photos of my dog and pretty vegetables).